-I kid you not, this was the most tender and juicy roast chicken I’ve ever made.
-I brined it overnight and make sure to take it out as soon as the thermometer read 165 F. I didn’t mind that the chicken had an uneven color.
-I’d rather have a tender and juicy chicken rather than a beautifully golden dry chicken.
+This roasted chicken was the most tender and juicy chicken recipe I’ve ever made.
+I brined it overnight and made sure to take it out as soon as the thermometer read 165 F.

 - 1/4 cup salt

 - 5-6 lb whole chicken

 - 5 garlic cloves

 - 4 ounces butter